mikefarah/yq/usage/tips-and-tricks.md

 LICENSE=$(cat LICENSE) yq eval -n '.a = strenv(LICENSE)'
 ```

+Note that `bash` substitution "$(..)" trims newlines, this will cause string blocks to start with `|-` instead of `|`.
+If you want to keep your nice trailing newline, read more [here](https://mikefarah.gitbook.io/yq/operators/string-operators#string-blocks-bash-and-newlines)

 ## Special characters in strings

 The `strenv` operator is a great way to handle special characters in strings: